toppratyush007/spring-boot-browser-tail/README.md

 # spring-boot-browser-tail
-Using Server Side Events(SSE) this project allows you to tail logs in browser with customisations.
+Using Server Sent Events(SSE) this project allows you to tail logs in browser with customisations.

 ### Deployment